girginchev/Travel-Agent/README.md

-Travel Agent is a commercial project intended for travel agency in process of implementation.
+Travel Agent is a project intended for travel agency in process of implementation.
 Deployed for testing thanks for the free hosting from smarterasp.net: http://travelagent-001-site1.etempurl.com/

 Used technologies: